sseidel16/ByzantineIson/README.md

 * Preference features added
   * Layout preferences
     * Preference for note button height
+    * Preference for width of the ison dock
     * Dark and light theme preference (dark helps when in church)
   * Scale preferences
     * Preference for total buttons below base note